Practical Female Psychology: Summary & Review

-The authors explain the psychology of women in dating and relationships from what we could maybe call a “manosphere” point of view.
+Practical Female Psychology for the Practical Man” is a dating and relationship book for men in which the authors explain the psychology of women in dating and relationships from a “manosphere” point of view.

 Summary

-About The Authors: There are three authors, all of them anonymous and writing behind pen names or first names only.
+The three authors write with pen names or first names only.

-He writes for Girlschase, and we have commented here on the quality of Girlschase content and products in “How to Make Girls Chase” and “One Date“.
+He wrote for Girlschase, for which we reviewed “How to Make Girls Chase” and “One Date“.

 #1.
 Women Are Manipulators